baaane/image-optimizer/README.md

 $imageUploader->upload($data);
 ````

-#### For multiple uploads, use this line of code for re-arrange the array before passing the array for upload:
+#### For multiple uploads, use this line of code for re-arrange the array before passing the array to imageUploader->upload:
 ```
 $data = $imageUploader->reArray($data_merge);
 ```